Motley Fool Stock Advisor Review: Is It Worth the Money?

 1. Investment selection process

-Stock Advisor only recommends stable, well-established companies with 1) growth potential and 2) robust competitive advantages.
+The Stock Advisor team recommends stable, well-established companies with 1) growth potential and 2) robust competitive advantages.

 2. The Motley Fool's investing philosophy